rayflexera/raysite/content/errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- Your request is not formatted correctly.
 401 | Unauthorized -- Your API key is wrong
 403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found